Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Theoretical Analysis

+\begin{remark} The statistical-to-computational gap persists for signals with maximally delocalized energy.
+Specifically, the worst-case sample complexity of $\Omega(k^2\log n)$ is required if and only if the signal is almost ``flat'', i.e., $s(p) = \Theta\left(\frac{k}{p}\right)$ for all $p \in [1, k]$. \end{remark}

-Therefore, our result~\eqref{eq:gESP_p_result} exhibits a significant improvement. \end{remark} \begin{remark} To make~\eqref{eq:gESP_p_result} achieve the theoretical sampling minimum $\Omega(k\log n)$, the following inequalities must hold for some $p\in[k]$: \begin{empheq}[left=\empheqlbrace]{align} s(p)\leq \Theta(1), \\ p^2s^2(p)\leq \Theta(k). \end{empheq} Since $s(p)\geq 1$ (see~\eqref{range-s}),~\eqref{eq:remark2-1} implies $s(p)= \Theta(1)$ for some $p \in [k]$.
-Then,~\eqref{eq:remark2-2} requires $p\leq c\ceiling{\sqrt{k}}$ for some constant $c$.
-Moreover, if $s(p)= \Theta(1)$ holds for some fixed $p\leq c\ceiling{\sqrt{k}}$, then $s(\ceiling{\sqrt{k}}) = \Theta(1)$ since $s(p)$ is monotonously decreasing and larger than $1$.
-Therefore, to achieve the information-theoretical bound, gESP requires $s(\ceiling{\sqrt{k}}) = \Theta(1)$. \end{remark} This result provides the general sample complexity for gESP.
-However, in the case where $s(p)$ is unknown, determining the optimal $p$ is challenging.
-One compromise is to execute Algorithm~\ref{alg:gESP} for $k$ times with $p$ taking each value in $[k]$ in turn.
-Then we shall obtain a set containing $k$ estimates of the target signal $\x$.
-It can be guaranteed that at least one estimate falls into the $\delta$-neighborhood of $\x$ with the same sample complexity requirement as~\eqref{eq:gESP_p_result}.
-The formal statement is in the following corollary. \begin{corollary} Execute Algorithm~\ref{alg:gESP} for $k$ times with $p$ taking each value in $[k]$ in turn, and collect all the estimates into a set $\mathcal X$.
-Then, for any $0 < \delta < 1$, with probability at least $1-4e^{-c_{\delta} m}$, there exists at least one estimate $\z\in \mathcal X$ that satisfies $\dist(\z,\x) \leq \delta \|\x\|$ when
+\begin{remark} To make~\eqref{eq:gESP_p_result} achieve the theoretical sampling minimum $\Omega(k\log n)$, the following inequalities must hold for some $p\in[k]$: \begin{empheq}[left=\empheqlbrace]{align} s(p)\leq \Theta(1), \\ p^2s^2(p)\leq \Theta(k). \end{empheq} Since $s(p)\geq 1$ (see~\eqref{range-s}),~\eqref{eq:remark2-1} implies $s(p)= \Theta(1)$ for some $p \in [k]$.
+Then,~\eqref{eq:remark2-2} requires $p\leq \ceiling{c\sqrt{k}}$ for some constant $c$.
+Moreover, if $s(p)= \Theta(1)$ holds for some fixed $p\leq \ceiling{c\sqrt{k}}$, then $s(\ceiling{\sqrt{k}}) = \Theta(1)$ since $s(p)$ is monotonically decreasing and larger than $1$.
+Therefore, to achieve the information-theoretical bound~\eqref{eq:klogn}, gESP requires $s(\ceiling{\sqrt{k}}) = \Theta(1)$. \end{remark} This result provides the general sample complexity for gESP.
+Interestingly, this result depends solely on the cumulative energy profile $s(p)$, imposing no lower bound requirement on the minimum non-zero magnitude $|x_{(k)}|$.
+This is due to that the assumption \eqref{eq:xmin-assumption} is required for exact support recovery, whereas our analysis only targets an $\ell_2$-distance bound ($\dist(\z,\x) \le \delta \|\x\|$), which, therefore, can be met under a relaxed requirement.
+A more specific explanation is provided below~\Cref{prop:3}.

+In the case where $s(p)$ is unknown, determining the optimal $p$ is challenging.
+One compromise is to execute Algorithm~\ref{alg:gESP} $k$ times with $p$ taking each value in $[k]$.
+This yields a set containing $k$ estimates of the target signal $\x$.
+Naturally, at least one estimate falls into the $\delta$-neighborhood of $\x$ with the same sample complexity requirement as~\eqref{eq:gESP_p_result}, which leads to the following corollary. \begin{corollary} Run Algorithm~\ref{alg:gESP} $k$ times with $p$ taking each value in $[k]$ in turn, and collect all the estimates into a set $\mathcal X$.
+Then, for any $0 < \delta < 1$, with probability at least $1-n^{-c}$, there exists at least one estimate $\z\in \mathcal X$ that satisfies $\dist(\z,\x) \leq \delta \|\x\|$ when

 \end{corollary}